etuchscherer/gpio-server/readme.md

 ## Running

 There are 2 components, the API and the client.
-You can either run each independantly with live reload.
+You can run each independantly with live reload.

 ### Running independantly